Efficacy: a measure of how well a lamp produces visible light and measured in lumens per watt.

 Sales weighted: weighted average of the units' efficacy.
 This average is weighted proportionally to the sales of units.

-From the dataset Energy Savings Under The E3 Programme: Compact fluorescent lamps (CFLs) 2021, this data was extracted:
+From the dataset Energy Savings Under The E3 Programme: Linear fluorescent lamps 2022, this data was extracted:

 Sheet: Energy savings

 Provided: 38 data points

 November 23, 2022